List of Summit League champions: Track and field (men's)

 Seasons are listed by the calendar years in which they ended.
 Schools without the indoor and outdoor designation competed in those years in both indoor and outdoor.
-All current Summit members sponsor men's track and field except Denver and Omaha; all currently sponsoring schools have done so throughout their conference tenures.
+All current Summit members sponsor men's track and field except Omaha; all currently sponsoring schools have done so throughout their conference tenures.

-Among former Summit members, Centenary, Northeastern Illinois, Northern Illinois, Wisconsin–Green Bay, and Wisconsin–Milwaukee did not sponsor men's track and field while in the conference.
+Among former Summit members, Centenary, Denver, Northeastern Illinois, Northern Illinois, Wisconsin–Green Bay, and Wisconsin–Milwaukee did not sponsor men's track and field while in the conference.
 Cleveland State didn't participate in the 1990 indoor track and field championship.
 Valparaiso began sponsoring men's track and field in 1996, Oakland did the same in 2006, and IUPUI started sponsoring only the outdoor form of the sport in 2013.
 Purdue Fort Wayne dropped the sport while an NCAA Division II member in 2005 and did not reinstate it until the 2019–20 season, its last as a Summit member.
 Western Illinois dropped men's track and field in 1992, but reinstated it in 1994 and remained active in both indoor and outdoor track until departing the Summit in 2023.